mastrojs/mastro/README.md

 - [Reactive Mastro](https://mastrojs.github.io/reactive/) – a tiny client-side reactive GUI library for MPAs

-## Community / Contribute
+## Join the community / contribute

-It’s still early days.
-But we’re looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites.
+It's still early days.
+But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites and learning new things.

+If you have any questions, or want to talk about future plans, please start a [GitHub Discussion](https://github.com/mastrojs/mastro/discussions/).

 Something not working as expected or confusing?
-Would you like to contribute or have a question?
-Please see [open issues](https://github.com/mastrojs/mastro/issues) and don't hesitate to open a new one to start a conversation!
+That's a bug: please open a [GitHub issue](https://github.com/mastrojs/mastro/issues/).